iselab-dearborn/docker-grocery/README.md

 ## For Developers

-If you want to edit this project, please run the following command
+If you want to create an image and publish it on Docker Hub, you need to run the following command for all projects

 ```console
 docker-compose -f docker-compose.dev.yml up